 From a young age, Laura wanted to design homes and whilst at school and college she studied architecture in art at any opportunity.
-Laura continued with her interest throughout Higher Education and subsequently enrolled at the University of Central Lancashire on the BSc (Hons) Architecture course within the School of Art, Design and Fashion.
+Laura continued with her interest throughout Higher Education and subsequently enrolled at the University of Central Lancashire on the BSc (Hons) Architecture course within the School of Engineering.

 Despite finding her first year of university hard, Laura persevered and decided to use the summer break to gain work experience within the architectural department of the company where her Dad worked.
 Laura gained confidence from this experience, which helped make a positive difference to the rest of her studies.

 Laura graduated from her undergraduate degree in 2013 and decided to continue onto postgraduate level, completing her MA Architecture in 2015.
 During her master’s course, Laura gained further work experience at local practice, Bramley Pate and Partners.

 After graduating from her master’s course, Laura landed a job as an Architects Assistant at Gilling Dod Architects, specialising in healthcare design.
 The role allowed Laura to do a bit of everything, including; technical modelling and drawing, visual impressions, site visits, planning committee meetings, public consultation meetings, building regulation drawings and reprographics.

 Two years later, in pursuit of career progression and her dream to design houses, Laura went on to secure one of 14 available places, out of 800 applicants, on the graduate scheme at one of the UK's leading residential housing developers, Redrow Homes.